RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Metadata.md

 - **person**: Data for pages regarding specific characters or people.
 Used by scripts to generate certain pages.
 - **animal**: JSON-style data for pages regarding animals.
 Used by scripts to format infoboxes on specific pages.
 - **uid**: The UID if applicable, determined by the encyclopedia's [[Meta/Names#Name Code|name code]].
+- **index**: An array of data for index pages.
+Used by scripts to automatically generate indexes.
 # Tags
 Tags are broken down into two types: topics and subjects.
 Topics are broad and overarching, every article should have at least one topic tag.
 These tags are very straightforward and help with finding articles over a broad area of information.
 Subjects are much more narrow in the topics they discuss.
 Not every article needs a subject tag.
 They help with finding very specific articles.
 ## Topics